Archdiocese of Bamberg

-The Archdiocese of Bamberg (lat.
-Archidioecesis Bambergensis) is a diocese of the Roman Catholic Church in Bavaria and is one of 27 Roman Catholic dioceses in Germany.
-In 2015, 32.9% of the population identified as Catholic, and 15.6% of those reported that they attend Mass on Sunday; a relatively high number in Germany.
+The Archdiocese of Bamberg (Latin: Archidioecesis Bambergensis) is a Latin Church diocese of the Catholic Church in Bavaria, one of 27 in Germany.
+In 2015, 32.9% of the population identified as Catholic, and 15.6% of those reported that they attend Mass on Sunday—a relatively high number in Germany.
 The archdiocese comprises the majority of the administrative regions of Upper Franconia and Middle Franconia, as well as a small part of Lower Franconia and the Upper Palatinate.
 Its seat is Bamberg.
 The dioceses of Speyer, Eichstätt, and Würzburg are subordinate to it.
-The Diocese was founded in 1007 out of parts of the dioceses of Eichstätt and Würzburg.
+The diocese was founded in 1007 out of parts of the dioceses of Eichstätt and Würzburg.
 In 1817, the diocese was raised to an archdiocese.